sparkfabrik/company-playbook/content/tools-and-policies/github-copilot.md

 It uses machine learning to understand the context of the code you are writing and provides suggestions and code snippets to help you complete your tasks.

-You can select a suggestion or code snippet to insert into your code.
-The suggestions and code snippets are context-aware, meaning they will change based on the type of file you are working on and the code you have written so far.
+The tool suggests as you type, it's context-aware, meaning they will change based on the type of file you are working on and the code you have written so far and you will always be in control of which suggestion is actually fit for purpose

 Additionally, GitHub Copilot has a "Code Navigation" feature that lets you quickly jump to specific parts of your code by typing in keywords or phrases.
 You can also search for specific functions or classes within your codebase and navigate to them directly.

-GitHub Copilot is a powerful tool that can help developers write code faster and more accurately.
-It uses machine learning to understand the context of your code and provides suggestions and code snippets to help you complete your tasks more efficiently.
+If used with care and applying the necessary critical thinking, it can help developers write code faster and more accurately

 It can be used within the most used IDE and editor (including vim, yes); just follow the instructions in the official documentation to integrate it into your editor of choice.

-If you are curious about the magic behind Copilot and how to use it to level up your code, take a look at this video Level up with Copilot - Universe 2022, where Rizèl Scarlett shares how GitHub Copilot can help you level up your software engineering skills showing it in action in different scenarios.
+For a quick introduction about Copilot and how it does its magic, we suggest [this video](https://www.youtube.com/watch?v=inr1fFxvFAw), where Rizèl Scarlett shows the tool in action in different scenarios.

 ## Usage Policy